Der StruwwelPeter – How German Parents Kept Kids in Line

 German Stories and Fairy Tales for kids were NOT all sweetness and light.
+Many stories, especially those from the pre-1950s, were cautionary tales, designed to impart lessons, or give warnings.
 Aschenputtel’s (Cinderella’s) sisters get their feet cut off….and Max and Moritz get eaten by ducks.
 And then there was Stuwwelpeter (and Struwwelliese…).
 It’s truly a wonder any of us got any sleep at all after hearing these nightmare inducing Fables?
-Now you can read der Struwwelpeter in English!

 Who was Struwwelpeter?

-StruwwelPeter was originally written by Heinrich Hoffmann in 1844.
-He couldn’t find the right book to give as a Christmas present to his three year old son, so he decided to write one himself.
+StruwwelPeter Lustige Geschichten und drollige Bilder mit füntzehn schön kolorten Tafeln für Kinder von 3–6 Jahren (Funny stories with 15 droll color pictures for children from 3-6) was originally written by Heinrich Hoffmann in 1844.
+He couldn’t find the right book to give as a Christmas present to his three year old son, Karl, and since he had already published stories, his friend encouraged him to write a childrens book.
 The book is a series of short stories… all tales of “disastrous consequences of bad behavior”.
 Disastrous is putting it mildly.
 The title story is about a boy who never wanted to comb his hair or get cleaned up.
 As a result, he became ostracized… and quite scary looking.

 My personal favorite for nightmare of the year award was the story of the Daumlutscher (thumb sucker).
 His mother couldn’t get him to stop sucking on his thumbs…. so she asked a passing tailor to come in and cut them off with his scissors.
 YIKES!
 We are not talking Curious George Goes to the Zoo!